Consultants provide advice and recommendations to help organizations solve problems, grow and become more efficient.

 Consulting organizations range from large firms to small boutiques and they cover many specialties.
 Large firms hire recent graduates for specific practice areas, such as healthcare or technology, or as generalists.
 Firms concentrating on single industries hire in areas like life sciences, nonprofit, economics, environmental, IT and social impact.

 If you're interested in pursuing a role in a specialty firm, seek to gain academic and internship experience in the related specialty area.
 For example, life sciences and healthcare consulting firms are interested in applicants who have conducted research or gained hands-on experience in these areas.

-You can learn more about this field in the Vault Career Guide to Consulting.
+You can learn more about this field in the Firsthand Career Guide to Consulting.